jdcloudcom/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"Enrich function creation and optimize function iteration", "description":"1.
 During running, node.js6.17 and 8.16 are supported languages \n2.
 Association of alias with trigger is supported \n3.
 Enrich OSS function templates \n", "id":2314
+	},
+	{
+		"introduce":"Support to Creation and Split of Table via DDL", "name":"Support to Creation and Split of Table via DDL", "description":"Tables can be created and split via DDL SQL statements, improving user experience and reducing user migration cost.", "id":2316
+	},
+	{
+		"introduce":"Support Enterprise Version 2017",
+		"name":"Support Enterprise Version 2017",
+		"description":"Support SQL Server 2017 Enterprise Version and meet the demands of user’s business system for SQL Server Version.", "id":2317
+	},
+	{
+		"introduce":"Support Version TiDB 2.1.8\t",
+		"name":"Support Version TiDB 2.1.8\t",
+		"description":"The TiDB 2.1.8 version, with more functions and better stability, is supported in Beijing Region.\t", "id":2318
+	},
+	{
+		"introduce":"Access of JCS for Kubernetes to Operation Protection\t", "name":"Access of JCS for Kubernetes to Operation Protection", "description":"Operation protection is accessed to JCS for Kubernetes.
+When detection of JCS for Kubernetes and working node group is executed by the Console, MFA verification, SMS verification and email verification are supported.", "id":2319
+	},
+	{
+		"introduce":"Support user’s resource authorization and enable operation protection and tag service\t", "name":"Access Authorization Management, Operation Protection and Tag Management", "description":"The user’s authorization management cross cloud primary account and API granularity of IAM sub-account is supported, operation protection to sensitive operation and deletion is supported and tag service to queue resource is supported.", "id":2320
+	},
+	{
+		"introduce":"Support to 3AZ in Shanghai Region",
+		"name":"Support to 3AZ in Shanghai Region",
+		"description":"The 3rd AZ is supported in Shanghai and the distribution of nodes among 3 AZs is supported by the cross-region deployed instances.", "id":2321
+	},
+	{
+		"introduce":"Access of JCS for Kubernetes to IAM Primary Account and Sub-account", "name":"Access of JCS for Kubernetes to IAM Primary Account and Sub-account", "description":"JCS for Kubernetes can be accessed to the primary account and sub-account of IAM; the sub-account supports search and deletion permissions of JCS for Kubernetes and permissions of search, deletion and scaling of working node groups.", "id":2322
+	},
+	{
+		"introduce":"Launch of the Third Availability Zone in Shanghai", "name":"Launch of the Third Availability Zone in Shanghai", "description":"Launch of the Third Availability Zone in Shanghai", "id":2323
+	},
+	{
+		"introduce":"Role Management",
+		"name":"Role Management",
+		"description":"Conveniently create and manage roles, specify sub-users, cross-account users and service, indicating user management and operation of JD Cloud’s resources.
+By associating policies with a role, resources operated and accessed by the role can be controlled.", "id":2324
+	},
+	{
+		"introduce":"Add one availability zone C in cn-east-2", "name":"Add one availability zone C in cn-east-2", "description":"Add one availability zone C to JCS for MySQL in cn-east-2", "id":2325
+	},
+	{
+		"introduce":"Add one availability zone C in cn-east-2", "name":"Add one availability zone C in cn-east-2", "description":"Add one availability zone C to JCS for Percona in cn-east-2", "id":2326
+	},
+	{
+		"introduce":"Add one availability zone C in cn-east-2", "name":"Add one availability zone C in cn-east-2", "description":"Add one availability zone C to JCS for MariaDB in cn-east-2", "id":2327
+	},
+	{
+		"introduce":"Add one availability zone C in cn-east-2", "name":"Add one availability zone C in cn-east-2", "description":"Add one availability zone C to JCS for SQL Server in cn-east-2", "id":2328
 	}
 ]